TAGGED AS: critics, movies, TV

 At Rotten Tomatoes, we are committed to building an inclusive critics community that reflects not just the current media landscape, but the global entertainment audience.
 Modernizing our Top Critics selection process is a big part of that and continues the work we did in revamping our overall critics’ criteria in 2018, which introduced more fresh voices and platforms into the pool of opinion that makes up our Tomatometer scores.
 You can read about those changes HERE.

-Now, a richer and more diverse set of reviewers will be showcased as Top Critics, spotlighted at the top of our movie and TV pages and playing their part in Certified Fresh designations.
+Now, a more wide-ranging set of reviewers will be showcased as Top Critics, spotlighted at the top of our movie and TV pages and playing their part in Certified Fresh designations.
 If you see that little red star next to one of their names, go on and check out their work – we think you’ll like it.